 Concentration of credit risk is the risk of loss attributed to the magnitude of investments in a single issuer.
 The School manages its exposure to credit risk by limiting investments to highly rated government money market mutual funds.
-The fund is rated Aaa-mf by Moody's.
+The fund is rated Aaa-mf by Moody's and is issued by Morgan Stanley.